The Best Dive Watches For Luxury Watch Enthusiasts

 The Luminor collection is named after their abundant luminescence which continues in this dive timepiece.
 The Arabic numeral, baton indices and hands are coated in luminescence to allow maximum legibility.
 And you know we love a clear dial.

 Featuring the classic crown guard at 3 o’clock, this Panerai is powered by the tough Calibre P.9010 movement.
 The movement offers a fantastic 3 day power reserve which is complemented with a rapid pulsation of 28,800VpH.
-Protected by Incabloc anti-shock measures, the movement is more than capable of joining you on your travels.

 Pair this blue bonanza with an equally tidy navy suit for those smart occasions.
 If you don’t feel the urge to get dressed up, a simple blue polo shirt will accentuate the blue leather strap harmoniously.

-You can buy a Panerai Luminor Marina 44mm at retail for £7,600 at the time of writing.
+You can buy a Panerai Luminor Marina 44mm at retail for £7,600 as of February 2024.

-17. Omega 60th Anniversary James Bond Edition
+24. Omega 60th Anniversary James Bond Edition

 Released in 2022, this slick dive watch gives a distinct nod to the history of one of the greatest spies of all time.